flyingmutant/bdigest/README.md

 # b-digest [![GoDoc][godoc-img]][godoc] [![CI][ci-img]][ci]

-b-digest is a library for fast and memory-efficient estimation of quantiles with guaranteed relative error and full mergeability.
+b-digest is a Go library for fast and memory-efficient estimation of quantiles with guaranteed relative error and full mergeability.

 ```go